 John Anderton, the hero of the story, loses his son to a kidnapper while he is holding his breath underwater at a swimming pool.
 The pre-cognitives live in a tank filled with water.
 Water is everywhere in this movie, and it is used as a specific symbol.
 What does water symbolize?
 It is an ancient symbol for Universal Mind, what Carl Jung called the “collective unconscious.”

 Deep water is mysterious, holding life forms and powerful, unseen currents.
 Astrologically, it refers to death and rebirth, the imagination, and the cyclic powers of the moon as they relate to the subconscious.
 Early Christians used the symbolism of water extensively, as in Jesus’ many references to fish and fishing, calling his disciples “fishers of men.”
-The fishhook symbolizes meditation, because it is the tool for drawing life from the waters of the mind.
-The baptism of John was a rebirth from a second womb, cleansing his disipcles’ eyes for the beatific vision of Christ.
+The fishhook symbolizes meditation because it’s the tool for drawing living ideas from the waters of the mind.
+The baptism of John was a rebirth from a second womb, cleansing his disciples’ eyes for the beatific vision of Christ.

 Anderton told his drug dealer that he was looking for clarity.
 Letting go is the key to clarity.
 It is only when we cleanse our heart of the desire to make the world conform to our cherished illusions that we truly find peace.
 Or, as Jesus said, “Blessed are those who mourn, for they shall be comforted.”

-In Minority Report, crying represents not only mourning the loss of loved ones, but the deeper loss of these illusions that sustain us in our flight from the truth (“Everyone runs.”).
+In Minority Report, crying represents not only mourning the loss of loved ones but the deeper loss of these illusions that sustain us in our flight from the truth (“Everyone runs”).
 Anderton doesn’t want to permanently lose his son by admitting that he is, in fact, dead.
 The betrayed husband is forced to look at the true state of his marriage, instead of continuing to live the lie.
-The clarity we say we are looking for is the last thing we accept, because to accept it is to accept the death of the illusions that hold our “life” together.
-We will go to great lengths to avoid seeing the impermanance of our “self” and our relationship to other “selves.”
+The clarity we say we are looking for is the last thing we accept because to accept it is to accept the death of the illusions that hold our life together.
+We will go to great lengths to avoid seeing the impermanence of our “self” and our relationship to other “selves.”